Anthony Corallo: Biography

 Corallo was born in New York City on February 12, 1913, and grew up in the Italian neighborhood of East Harlem.

 Corallo was a quiet, unassuming man who enjoyed gardening, opera, and pasta.
 In his later years, Corallo owned a luxurious home in Oyster Bay Cove, New York.
 Corallo was married and had a son and a daughter.

 Criminal career

 East Harlem gang

-In the 1920s, Corallo joined the 107th Street Gang in East Harlem.
-His first arrest in 1929, for grand larceny, was at age 16.
-He was not convicted.
+In 1929, at the age of 16, Corallo dropped out of high school and joined the 107th Street Gang in East Harlem.
+His first arrest came in July 1929, for grand larceny, but he was not convicted.

 By 1935, Corallo had become a member of the Gagliano crime family, the forerunner of the Lucchese family.
 Underboss Tommy Lucchese recruited Corallo to work with mobster Johnny Dio, the leader of labor racketeering operations in the Manhattan Garment District.

 In 1941, Corallo was arrested after police found him in possession of a narcotics cache valued at $150,000.
 He was later convicted of narcotics violations and sent to the city jail on Rikers Island for six months.